 Contribution form the Heritage Lottery Fund

-The first part of the works, to develop the project plans, should begin in due course, with inspection works and initial networking with schools and community organizations.
-The second part of the project will begin following confirmed funding and should start in 2019 with the bulk of repair works being carried out then.
-All Saints’ Parish Church has been listed by Historic England in the Heritage at Risk register since October 2016, and it will continue to be listed in it at least throughout the duration of this project.
-However, support from the National Lottery is a great boost of confidence and precious financial help for our parish which is currently engaged in a wider Restoration and Renewal Project estimated at an extra £250,000 – over the National Lottery support.
+All Saints’ Parish Church has been listed by Historic England in the Heritage at Risk register since October 2016, and it will continue to be listed in it at least throughout the Delivery Phase.
+However, support from the National Lottery Heritage Fund is a great boost of confidence and precious financial help for our parish which is currently engaged in a wider Restoration and Renewal Project estimated at an extra £300,000 over the National Lottery support.
 This is also a great boost of confidence for our town which is already benefitting from the excellent work done at Houghton Hall Park and also supported by the National Lottery.

 Works are already well underway for a few of these points, but it is important to stress that All Saints’ Parish does not benefit from Government financial support or from the Church of England as a national institution.
 We rely entirely on the generosity of our town and congregation, and on the invaluable efforts of all our volunteers.